How Can We Help

 I want the freedom to adjust my lesson plan based on input I get from my students.

-I would like to get my students more engaged and increase their participation.
+I would like to increase my students' engagement and participation.

 Students that are actively engaged exhibit greater concentration and comprehension.
 Use interactive technology to create lessons that maintain students’ attention and encourage participation.
-You can integrate content on the fly, including resources on the web.
-And because our technology is very intuitive and easy to use, students can be given control to lead the class or demonstrate what they have learned.
+You can integrate content as you're teaching it, including resources on the web.
+And because your working surface is separate from the projected image, you can add your information comfortably while projecting your content large enough for any venue.

-We are on a limited budget and can’t afford an IWB in each class, but would like to make interactive resources available.
+We are on a limited budget and can’t afford an interactive whiteboard in each class, but would like to make interactive resources available.

-We are integrating more iPads in the class.
-For many of the tasks, especially writing, students using their fingers doesn’t seem to be the best practice or the most comfortable.
+iPads and other slates are being used with increasing frequency.
+For many of the tasks, especially writing and drawing, students using their fingers doesn’t seem to be the best practice or the most comfortable.

 Using your fingers on touchscreens is great for some things, not so great for others.
 Writing by hand is one of those activities where having a pen or a stylus makes things much easier.
 Wacom’s Bamboo Stylus is a stylus that works on the capacitive touchscreen of iPad and other slate devices on the market and provides the ergonomics and comfort of using a pen.